-By phone.
-Call (800) 227-4825, enter your card number and follow the prompts to request a PIN.
+Phone.
+Call the number you see on the back of your card, enter your card number and follow the prompts to request a PIN.
 You’ll get it by mail in 7-10 business days.
 If you already have a PIN and want to change it, you can choose a new number right away.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.